 If you like Hanglyman, check out this hack I made that fixes the tunnels and the incorrect tiles used in the maze.

 New Puck-X is another Japanese bootleg, this time named after New Rally-X, the "car chase" game by Namco (the same company that created Pac-Man).
 The maze has been altered once again with additional tunnels and many point values have been changed.
 The screenshots above are taken from (presumably) an American hack of the Japanese bootleg to change the ghost names to match the official Midway Pac-Man game (altho the hacker neglected to remove the dashes between the ghost names and nicknames- something that appears only in Puckman and not in Pac-Man).
 Numerous variations of New Puck exist, each with different changes.
-Some alter the maze further, some incorporate gimmicks from Hanglyman, some change the ghost graphics and one of them even changes the ghost names to the following incomprehensible nonsense below, seemingly inspired by a little bit of The Muppet Show and the commercial break that followed:
+Some alter the maze further, some incorporate gimmicks from Hanglyman, some change the ghost graphics and one of them even changes the ghost names to the following incomprehensible nonsense below:

 (Hey, here's something cool- the Japanese ROMset of Newpuc2 includes a "fortune telling" gimmick- during intermissions a flashing fruit appears, and whatever fruit it "lands on" (or whatever combination of fruits you receive) determines your fortune.)